Garden DetailShow Menu

 Description

-The excavator’s main concern was controlling water runoff and preserving the integrity of the street above.
-Two steep slopes (1 on 2, 50%) were created with a swale between the two to channel excess water to a buried drain along the south side of the property.
+What to look for: A narrow parcel of land behind our cottage sat vacant for more than fifty years after a turn-of-the-century motel had been torn down.
+The main grading challenges were controlling water runoff and preserving the integrity of the street above.
+Two steep slopes were created with a swale between the two to channel excess water to a buried drain along the south side of the property.
 The upper slope spans the full width of the property while the lower slope extends 122 linear feet in a half-circle around the back of the house.
 Stone steps installed through the lower slope provide access to the upper level.
-Once the excavation was complete we could see that there was enough flat land at the top to house a garden shed, which my husband and I erected from a prefabricated kit.

-’Floricycle’ was first used to describe the garden design of the Darwin D. Martin House in Buffalo, New York designed by Frank Lloyd Wright and built between 1903 and 1905.
+“Floricycle” was first used to describe the garden design of the Darwin D. Martin House in Buffalo, New York designed by Frank Lloyd Wright and built between 1903 and 1905.
 Records from the time suggest this was an invented word between Martin and Wright to describe this concept of planting in a hemicycle, or half circle, with a sequential cycle of blooming plants from March to November.